Jerry-licious/meme-the-spire/README.md

   "cardsContain": ["Block", "Poison"]
 }
 ```
-**relicMatches**: The player must have at least one of the relics in this list.
-If left as empty or not defined, this criterion will automatically pass.
+**relicMatches**: The player must have at least one of the relics in this list to meet this condition.

-**cardMatches**: The player must have at least one of the cards in this list.
-If left as empty or not defined, this criterion will automatically pass.
+**cardMatches**: The player must have at least one of the cards in this list to meet this condition.

-**actNumbers**: The player must be in one of the acts in this list.
-If left as empty or not defined, this criterion will automatically pass.
+**actNumbers**: The player must be in one of the acts in this list to meet this condition.

-**minDeckSize**: The minimum amount of cards that the player must have in their deck.
-If left undefined, this criterion will automatically pass.
+**minDeckSize**: The minimum amount of cards that the player must have in their deck to meet this condition.

-**maxDeckSize**: The maximum amount of cards that the player can have in their deck.
-If left undefined, this criterion will automatically pass.
+**maxDeckSize**: The maximum amount of cards that the player can have in their deck to meet this condition.

-**cardsContain**: The player must have cards in their deck with descriptions containing at least one word in this list.
-If left undefined, this criterion will automatically pass.
+**cardsContain**: The player must have cards in their deck with descriptions containing at least one word in this list to meet this condition.

+Any empty or undefined conditions are automatically passed.

-If all conditions pass, then the meme will be shown.
+If all conditions pass, then the meme will be able to be shown.

 Though the fields *of* the condition can be left undefined or as empty arrays, the `conditions` field *must* be defined for every meme entry that requires it, even if it is empty.